lydiarichi2004/CYBERSECURITY/README.md

         31.ssl implements integrity
         32.encrption - connversion of simple text to cyfer text(humans cannot understand)
         33. AVAILABILITY-mainatins the availabilty of web servers...
+        34. breach - the loss of control 35.EVENT-any observable occurence in a network or system.
+NIST SP 800-61 36.EXPLOIT - A particular attack. it is named this way because these attacks exploit system vulnerabilities 37.INCIDENT - Which affect CIA is known as incident 38.Intrusion- security event or combination of events 39.THREAD-likelihood athikama irutha risk 40.TOE- Target of evaluation(need the difference ipv 4 and 6)